Single Crystal X-ray Structure Determination

 Powder Pattern Analysis Software:

-For analysis of powder patterns obtained from the Scintag, the Diffraction Management Software (DMS) distributed by Scintag has a number of routines in it for background correction and peak searching.
+For analysis of powder patterns obtained from the Scintag, the Diffraction Management Software (DMS) distributed by Scintag has a number of routines for background correction and peak searching.
 The peak search routines try to match the relevant phases based on the International Center for Diffraction Data's PDF-1 database.
-Currently the laboratory has up to Set 42 of the JCPDS database available.
+Currently, the laboratory has up to Set 42 of the JCPDS database available.

 The DMS software also has routines for Rocking Curve analysis and some crystallographic routines.